General Hunting Laws & Regulations

 Reasonable Effort Required to Take Wildlife

 Each person who shoots and wounds any wildlife while hunting shall make a reasonable effort to take that wildlife, including, without limitation, pursuing and tracking it.
+Refer to NAC 503.191 for more information.

 Hunting on Posted Lands Without Permission